 Go to your project settings and look for the Jenkins settings panel.
 Enter the URL of the Jenkins server and save:

 Several Jenkins servers may be added here.
-Feel free to assigned them identifiable names:
+Feel free to assign them identifiable names:

-NB: The Delete Jenkins Server link won’t be available if the server is referenced in a test run.
+Note The Delete Jenkins Server button won’t be available if the server is referenced in a test run.

 Saving a Jenkins URL allows you to store the credentials used to connect to that Jenkins server.
 We strongly recommend you to use the API token instead of the password.
 To find it, login to Jenkins, open your profile and click on the “configure” link.